Will-Consagra/NeuroPMD/README.md

 Code for deep neural network density estimation on product Riemannian manifold domains (NeuroPMD).
-The project includes the network architecture, training routines, and scripts to reproduce key simulation results presented in the paper.
+The project includes the network architecture, training routines, and scripts to reproduce key results presented in the paper.
 The code is available on the project GitHub page: https://github.com/Will-Consagra/NeuroPMD.

 # Setting Up the Environment